fxbriol/fxbriol.github.io/_pages/publications.md

 ## Published Papers

+* Dellaporta, C., Knoblauch, J., Damoulas, T. ***Briol.
+F-X.*** (2022). *Robust Bayesian Inference for Simulator-based Models via the MMD Posterior Bootstrap*.
+Accepted for publication at the International Conference on Artificial Intelligence and Statistics (AISTATS).
+	* This paper was accepted as an *oral presentation*, meaning it was in the top 2% of submitted papers (only 44 orals out of 1685 submissions).
+	* A preliminary version of the paper was accepted to the [NeurIPS 2021 workshop "Your Model is Wrong:
+Robustness and misspecification in probabilistic modeling"](https://sites.google.com/view/robustbayes-neurips21/home).

 * Si, S., Oates, C. J., Duncan, A. B., Carin, L. & ***Briol.
 F-X.*** (2021). *Scalable control variates for Monte Carlo methods via stochastic optimization*.
 Accepted for publication in the proceedings of the 14th Monte Carlo and Quasi-Monte Carlo Methods (MCQMC) conference 2020. arXiv:2006.07487. [(***Preprint***)](https://arxiv.org/abs/2006.07487) [(***Video***)](https://www.youtube.com/watch?v=6MheW58gyKA)